gammu/gammu/docs/manual/smsd/config.rst

     again.

-    The process has available lot of information about received message in environment, check :ref:`smsd_run` for more details.
+    The process has available lot of information about received message in environment, check :ref:`gammu-smsd-run` for more details.

 .. config:option:: RunOnFailure